Cast iron cauldron: How to manage the fire?

 Cast iron cauldron simmering over a campfire

-To cook in a cauldron, making flames is not enough: you need to know how to control your fire.
+When cooking with a cauldron, making flames isn't enough: you need to know how to control your fire.

-Here's a step-by-step method for gentle cooking, without burning your preparations.
+Here's a step-by-step method to achieve gentle cooking without burning your preparations.

-⚠️ Caution: Never light a fire if there's any danger of it spreading!
+⚠️ Warning: Never light a fire if there's any danger of it spreading!
 Safety is the first rule to follow.

 ⏱ Estimated reading time: ~ 4 minutes